 If you run into any problems, leave us a comment.

-Before we begin to Install VirtualBox, it's always a good idea to make sure the system is up to date.
+Before we begin to install VirtualBox, it's always a good idea to make sure the system is up to date.

-In both Linux Mint and Ubuntu, we just need to open a terminal with ctrl+alt+T and type:
+In both Linux Mint and Ubuntu, we just need to open a terminal with Ctrl+Alt+T and type:

 sudo apt-get update && sudo apt-get dist-upgrade -y

-How to Install VirtualBox through the software manager
+How to install VirtualBox through the software manager

-How to Install VirtualBox through the Linux Mint Software Manager
+How to install VirtualBox through the Linux Mint Software Manager

 In Linux Mint, we will find the Software Manager in the administration section of the main menu.

-This time we need to enter the account's password beforehand.
+In this case, we need to enter the account's password beforehand.

 After that, we just need to click install.